 10. BuzzFeed and Best Friends Animal Society

-Strategic alliances aren’t just for profit-seeking companies – partnering with nonprofits can create magic too, as long as the connection feels authentic.
-BuzzFeed and Best Friends Animal Society proved this with their simple yet effective content partnership.
+Strategic alliances aren’t just for profit-seeking companies.
+Partnering with nonprofits can work too, as long as the connection feels authentic.

-One of BuzzFeed’s viral hits featured actress Emma Watson (of Harry Potter and Beauty and the Beast fame) answering fan questions while playing with adorable kittens.
-The twist?
-All those cuddly kittens were available for adoption through Best Friends Animal Society.
+BuzzFeed and Best Friends Animal Society proved this with their content partnership.
+One viral hit featured Emma Watson answering fan questions while playing with adorable kittens.
+The twist: all the kittens were available for adoption through Best Friends Animal Society.

 BuzzFeed and Best Friends Animal Society video featuring Emma Watson playing with cute kittens.